-How Do I Become an MRI Technologist?
-A Step-By-Step Guide
+How to Become an MRI Tech: A Step-By-Step Guide

-Future MRI techs will be happy to learn that, after graduation, they’ll be entering into an extremely strong job market.
-According to the Bureau of Labor Statistics, the MRI field is expected to grow by 12% from 2016 to 2026
+It’s no secret that qualified MRI technologists will be entering an extremely strong job market.
+According to the Bureau of Labor Statistics, the MRI field is expected to grow by 14% from 2018 to 2028.

-Before you can apply to an MRI technologist training program, you need to decide where you want to go.
-This can be a formidable task, as there are quite a few MRI programs throughout the United States.
+Before you can enter an MRI technologist training program, you’ll need to decide where you want to go.
+This can be difficult as there are quite a few MRI programs throughout the country.

-Once you know where you’d like to study, you can start to make application preparations.
+Once you know where you’d like to start your MRI tech education, it’s time to make application preparations.

-Before applying, be sure to make an appointment with an admissions team member who will help you determine how to achieve your personal goals.
-You should go over your past educational and student performance, as well as the structure of courses, pricing, and financial aid opportunities (should they exist).
-This is also the time to discuss any and all application and enrollment procedures.
+Make an appointment with an admissions team member who will help you achieve your personal goals.
+They’ll review previous educational performance, as well as the structure of courses, pricing, and financial aid opportunities (if they exist).
+This is the time to discuss application and enrollment procedures.

 2. Apply for FAFSA

-We cannot recommend completing a FAFSA application enough.
-Most MRI students are able to help fund their education through financial aid programs.
-Ensure that your FAFSA application has been submitted no later than four business days before you apply to your MRI program.
+Completing a FAFSA application is highly recommended and much easier than people think.
+In fact, most MRI students are able to fund their education through financial aid programs.
+Ensure that your FAFSA application has been submitted at least one week before you apply to your MRI program.

 3. Complete Your MRI Tech Application

 Ask your school’s representative if they have rolling admissions.
-If so, there is no deadline to enroll.
-You can apply at any time.
+If so, there’s no deadline to enroll: You can apply at any time.

-Students are often required to apply for a magnetic resonance imaging program in person.
-During this appointment, they should be prepared to submit all required documents, pass an entrance exam, and complete an interview with a school representative.
+Students are often required to apply to their MRI technologist course in person.
+During your appointment, be prepared to submit all required documents, pass an entrance exam, and even complete an interview with a school representative.

 What Exactly Is the Entrance Exam?